constellation-app/constellation/CoreGraphFramework/release/modules/ext/docs/CoreGraphFramework/src/au/gov/asd/tac/constellation/graph/constellation-file-format.md

 Although the "meta" section has the same "attrs"+"data" format as the other sections, the attributes are defined by modules, rather than being built-in types.
-For instance, the module that defines which attribute values are displayed as labels on icons saves its state in the attribute "labels" of type "labels".
-When the document is opened, the Constellation graph opener will find a "labels" attribute and advertise it to the current modules.
-The module responsible for labels will recognise the attribute, claim it, and read its state.
+For instance, the module that defines what filters and configurations to display in the Conversation View saves its state in the attribute "conversation_view_state" of type "conversation_view_state".
+When the document is opened, the Constellation graph opener will find a "conversation_view_state" attribute and advertise it to the current modules.
+The module responsible for conversation_view_state (Core Conversation View in this case) will recognise the attribute, claim it, and read its state.

 The data section array contains a single object, with each key having a name corresponding to an attribute name.
-For instance, the module responsible for labels will have a "labels" key in which its state is saved.
+For instance, the module responsible for Conversation View state will have a "conversation_view_state" key in which its state is saved.

 Generally, the format of the data used by individual modules is documented by the modules, rather than Constellation itself.
 Some modules may consider their data to be for internal use only, and not document their format.

-### Labels

-The "labels" object contains the following name/value pairs:

--   *bottom* - Defines the labels that appear below the icons.
-The value is an array of objects.
-Each object has the following name/value
-    pairs:
-    -   *attr* - the name of the attribute to be displayed
-    -   *color* - the color of the displayed characters
-    -   *radius* - the size of the displayed characters, defaulting to 1
--   *top* - Defines the labels that appear above the icons.
-See bottom for details.
--   *connections* - Defines the labels that appear on the lines between nodes.
-See bottom for details.
--   *nw,ne,se,sw* - Defines the decorators that are drawn on icons at the specified corners.
-The value is a string that contains the name of the attribute which in turn contains the label of an icon.
-For instance, if "IsValid" is a boolean attribute, then '"nw" :
-    "IsValid"' will display the icon for "True" or "False" in the north-west corner of each icon.